GitLab CI Pipeline for Eleventy

 Accessibility testing is performed using

-Pa11y CI with both light mode
+Pa11y CI with both light mode (the

-(the pa11y_ci
+pa11y_ci

 job) and dark mode (the pa11y_ci_dark

 job) themes.
-Pally CI
+Pally CI can be

-and Axe runners.
-There is also accessibility
+Axe runners.
+There is also accessibility data

-data provided by Lighthouse, but the Pa11y CI results in general are more
+provided by Lighthouse, but the Pa11y CI results in general are more

 comprehensive (especially when using both runners).